bhopals/ESLNotes/APRIL-2022.md

   - It takes two to tango - (tango is a dance) - both parties involved in a situation or argument are responsible for it.
   - Double Double - Double Serving + Cream
   - Double Double Milk- Double Serving + Milk

+# 12/APRIL/2022 (TUESDAY) - Complete Sentence - Part 2

+- Exercise - ( C - Complete - Independent Clause)

+1.  `After she got home from work`, I ate a delicious dinner.
+2.  `I never cook on Sunday`.
+(C)
+3.  `When Kristie walked into the room`, I was playing games.
+4.  `If you need a little money`, feel free to reach out to me.
+5.  `Mark loves` going out with his school friends.
+6.  `Before Rita left for the movies`, she parked her car in the parking area.
+7.  `Otelia is a very happy woman.` (C)
+8.  `Robert hates` travelling alone.
+9.  `Because Lester is so lazy`, she loves using the remote control - she did not complete her homework.
+10. `It rained all day and night.` (C)
+11. `The doctor told` a patient that she needs to take a break for a long time.
+12. `I always was the dishes.` (C)
+13. `Although Pat studied hard`, he did not score well in his test.
+14. `The Compute is very fast.`(C)
+15. `After I watched the late-night news`, I could not stop thinking about some part of the news.
+16. `I can't belive that Rocco is buying` drugs
+17. `In the late fall all leave on the trees` will fall off.
+18. `Roberto really loves` playing soccer.
+19. `Because Lee is such a good student`, every teacher loves him.
+20. `It snowed on Monday and Tuesday.` (C)

+21. `The professor answered` the questions.
+22. `Hilda cried`.
+(C)
+23. `Although Mary studied for six hours yesterday`, she wasn't successful.
+24. `The very takk basketball players hates` jumping.
+25. `After I watched my favorite TV show`, I went to bed.
+26. `Robert cleaned the house.` (C)
+27. `When Robert finished cleaning`, he took a nap.
+28. `In the late afternoon, the soccer players` talked to each other.
+29. I `Studied in the library and had a cup in the cafeteria`
+30. `The beautiful movie star kissed` his trophy.
+31. `The doctor performed the operation.` (C)
+32. `Early in the morning, just before the breakfast`, I went for a jog.
+33. `Harry never flew in a plane in his whole life`.
+(C)
+34. `Before they finished their evening walk`, they took some photos.
+35. `The plane landed on time.` (C)
+36. `The book says that` we can succeed.
+37. `Jimmy was so angry that he yelled at` his boss
+38. `The bird flew away` (C)
+39. `After he returned from his last voyage, the very old sailor` retired from his job.
+40. `While Matilda was watching the three-hour movie`, I took a nap.

+### Passive

+- In an active sentence, the subject is the doer of the verb (= does the action), and the object is